Jermar Jefferson: Detroit Lions

 Jefferson was selected in the seventh round, 257th overall, by the Detroit Lions in the 2021 NFL draft.
 He signed his four-year rookie contract with the team on May 14, 2021.
 On October 31, Jefferson scored his first career touchdown, an eight-yard rush in a blowout loss against the Philadelphia Eagles that proved to be the only points for the Lions in the 44-6 loss.
 He appeared in seven games and recorded 15 carries for 74 rushing yards and two rushing touchdowns.

 On August 31, 2022, Jefferson was waived by the Lions and signed to the team's practice squad the next day.
 He signed a reserve/future contract with Detroit on January 9, 2023.

 On August 29, 2023, Jefferson was waived/injured by the Lions and placed on injured reserve.
 He was released on September 6, with an injury settlement.
 On October 24, the Lions signed Jefferson to their practice squad.
 He signed a reserve/future contract with the Lions on January 30, 2024.

 Jefferson was waived by the Lions on August 27, 2024, and subsequently re-signed to the practice squad.

 Tennessee Titans

 On July 23, 2025, Jefferson signed with the Tennessee Titans.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 Jefferson was released by the Titans on August 29.

 Arizona Cardinals

 On October 1, 2025, Jefferson signed with the Arizona Cardinals' practice squad.
+On November 21, he was signed to the active roster.
+On December 1, Jefferson was released and re-signed to the practice squad two days later.

+San Francisco 49ers

+On May 28, 2026, Jefferson signed with the San Francisco 49ers.
+On June 2, Jefferson was waived by the 49ers.

+Minnesota Vikings

+On August 12, 2026, Jefferson signed with the Minnesota Vikings.
+On August 30, he was waived with an injury designation by the Vikings as part of the final roster cuts.